ska-telescope/ska-gui-components/docs/src/ButtonToggle.rst

    ...

    <ButtonToggle data={data} testId="testId" />

 .. csv-table:: Properties
    :header: "Property", "Type", "Required", "default", ""

-   "current", "string", "Yes", "", "Value of the currently active element" "label", "string", "Yes", "", "aria-label value" "options", "object", "Yes", "", "{ id: string, label: string, value: any}[]  Max 2" "setValue", "function", "Yes", "", "Function to update the value when clicked"
+   "ariaDescription", "string", "No", "", "Used by Screen Readers" "ariaTitle", "string", "No", "ButtonToggle", "Used by Screen Readers" "current", "string", "Yes", "", "Value of the currently active element" "disabled", "boolean", "false", "", "Allows the group to be disabled" "label", "string", "Yes", "", "aria-label value" "options", "object", "Yes", "", "{ id: string, label: string, value: any}[]  Max 2" "setValue", "function", "Yes", "", "Function to update the value when clicked"